CloudCanvas/cloudcanvas/WHEREIMAT.md

 const awsAccessClient = useMemo(
 () =>
-awsClient
+awsClientN
 .account(c.config.accountId!)
 .region(c.config.region! as any)
 .role(c.config.permissionSet!),
 [c.config.accountId, c.config.region, c.config.permissionSet]
 );

+# Notes

+Component re-architecture is done.
+Now don't need to really do anything to have it render apart from integarte into addResource -> can thiink about how to model this later.

-# TODO
+# DONE

-Get s3o lambda component done
+Get s3o lambda component done (DONE)

+## TODO

+Entries descending by default and at the top?
-Launch a terminal (disabled if not authenticated) Launch browser (disabled if not authenticat ed)
+Launch browser (disabled if not authenticated)
 Wizard on landing
+Auto update

+## Next release

+Launch a terminal (disabled if not authenticated)
 Edit a component's props